 My favourite money-managing app from the bunch.
 Can export and import, can transfer between account.

-Prefer this one than stock recorder.
+Prefer this one than the stock recorder.

 ACV (A Comic Viewer, previously Droid Comic Viewer)

 It’s good if you want to read and nothing else.
 No bookshelf, nothing.
 Other than ACV, I suggest Perfect Viewer, but I don’t like that you have to put everything in bookshelf + weird touch area mapping